ChicoState/UX-MusicMirror/README.md

 **Executive Summary**

-* **Competitive Analysis** found the follwing weaknesses in our primary competitors:
+* **Competitive Analysis** found the following weaknesses in our primary competitors:
     * **Dense and complex UI**
-    * Subscription based service
+    * Subscription-based service
 * In creating **Personas and Scenarios** for the product, we found the following user needs:
     * A **simple** and **easy to learn UI**
     * Quick access to main features